Mariszpon/Mariszpon/README.md

 </i>

-My name is Mariana Pondé and I'm a Computer Science student at PUCPR. ⊹ ࣪ ˖

-Here, I keep my academic projects, small programming experiments, and ideas that I test out throughout my learning journey !! ⋆˚࿔

-My development is fully documented in my repositories !! ദ്ദി◝ ⩊ ◜) ⋆.˚
+My name is Mariana Pondé and I'm a Computer Science student at PUCPR. ⊹ ࣪ ˖ Here, I keep my academic projects, small programming experiments, and ideas that I test out throughout my learning journey !! ⋆˚࿔ ദ്ദി◝ ⩊ ◜) ⋆.˚

 My interest in technology began at a young age, when I had my first experiences exploring the internet and writing simple code on platforms like Scratch. ⊹ ࣪ ˖
 In addition to the field of technology, I have strong skills in drawing and visual arts.
 I'm also highly proficient in English.
 Currently, I am dedicating myself to website development and graphic design, and looking to take some courses. ⋆˚࿔

 <i>